-- (iii) an ad hoc public gathering in a public place; - (iv) an ad hoc or routine public gathering in a facility, venue or space which forms part of the ad hoc or routine operations, use, activities or services of the facility, venue or space;
+- (iii) an ad hoc public gathering in a public place; - (iv) an ad hoc or routine public gathering in a facility, venue, indoor space or outdoor space which forms part of the ad hoc or routine operations, use, activities or services of the facility, venue, indoor space or outdoor space;

-Note: most public gatherings in a facility, venue or space (including any indoor space or outdoor space) are expected to remain subject to the requirements in these directions, including clause 11 (food and drink facilities).
+Note: most public gatherings in a facility, venue or space (including any indoor space or outdoor space) are expected to remain subject to the requirements in these directions, including clause 13 (food and drink facilities).

-- (v) a private gathering; - (vi) a wedding, funeral or end of life activity; - (vii) a routine religious gathering or ceremony, to which these directions and the Stay Safe Directions (Regional Victoria) or the Stay Safe Directions (Greater Melbourne) (as applicable) otherwise continue to apply; and
+- (v) a private gathering; - (vi) a wedding, funeral or end of life activity; - (vii) a routine religious gathering or ceremony, to which these directions and the Stay Safe Directions (Victoria) otherwise continue to apply; and

-- (b) exempt public event means an eligible public event which, subject to the process described in the Public Event Framework, the Chief Health Officer or Deputy Chief Health Officer has exempted from a requirement in the Directions currently in force in accordance with subclause (3); and - (c) Public Event Framework means the Public Event Framework available at www.coronavirus.vic.gov.au/public-events, as amended from time to time by the Victorian Government with the approval of the Chief Health Officer or Deputy Chief Health Officer. - (2) A person who arranges to meet, or organises or intentionally attends a public gathering for a common purpose in a public place is not required to comply with the requirements of the Directions currently in force in respect of such a public gathering: - (a) if the public gathering is an exempt public event; and - (b) to the extent of an exemption granted under subclause (3) (including any conditions on an exemption). - (3) The Chief Health Officer or Deputy Chief Health Officer may exempt an eligible public event (or class of eligible public events) from any requirement of the Directions currently in force if satisfied that the exemption is appropriate, having regard to: - (a) the need to protect public health; and - (b) the principles in sections 5 to 10 of the PHW Act, as appropriate. - (4) An exemption under subclause (3): - (a) must be given in writing; and - (b) must be published at www.coronavirus.vic.gov.au/public-events, as amended from time to time by the Victorian Government with the approval of the Chief Health Officer or Deputy Chief Health Officer; and - (c) must specify each requirement in the Directions currently in force to which, subject to subclause (d), an exemption is granted; and - (d) may impose conditions on an exemption. - (5) An exemption under subclause (3) does not prevent: - (a) the Chief Health Officer or Deputy Chief Health Officer exercising any power the Chief Health Officer or Deputy Chief Health Officer is authorised to exercise under the PHW Act; or - (b) an authorised officer from exercising any power the authorised officer is authorised to exercise under the PHW Act, including ensuring compliance with: - (i) the extent of an exemption granted under subclause (3) (including any conditions on an exemption); or - (ii) the requirements of all other Directions currently in force.
+- (b) exempt public event means an eligible public event which, subject to the process described in the Public Event Framework, the Chief Health Officer or Deputy Chief Health Officer has exempted from a requirement in the Directions currently in force in accordance with subclause (3). - (2) A person who arranges to meet, or organises or intentionally attends a public gathering for a common purpose in a public place is not required to comply with the requirements of the Directions currently in force in respect of such a public gathering: - (a) if the public gathering is an exempt public event; and - (b) to the extent of an exemption granted under subclause (3) (including any conditions on an exemption). - (3) The Chief Health Officer or Deputy Chief Health Officer may exempt one or more persons who are subject to a requirement under these directions to conduct one or more eligible public events (or class of eligible public events) from any requirement of the Directions currently in force if satisfied that the exemption is appropriate, having regard to: - (a) the need to protect public health; and - (b) the principles in sections 5 to 10 of the PHW Act, as appropriate. - (4) An exemption under subclause (3): - (a) must be given in writing; and - (b) must be published at www.coronavirus.vic.gov.au/public-events as amended from time to time by the Victorian Government with the approval of the Chief Health Officer or Deputy Chief Health Officer; and - (c) must specify each requirement in the Directions currently in force to which, subject to subclause (d), an exemption is granted; and - (d) may impose conditions on an exemption. - (5) An exemption under subclause (3) does not prevent: - (a) the Chief Health Officer or Deputy Chief Health Officer exercising any power the Chief Health Officer or Deputy Chief Health Officer is authorised to exercise under the PHW Act; or - (b) an authorised officer from exercising any power the authorised officer is authorised to exercise under the PHW Act, including ensuring compliance with: - (i) the extent of an exemption granted under subclause (3) (including any conditions on an exemption); or - (ii) the requirements of all other Directions currently in force.

-19 Emergency use and operations
+18 Emergency use and operations